 The third thing I learned about marriage is that it can transform you.

-The support of another person, plus all the time you save from online dating, means that each of you can really figure out what you want your life to look like, and make that life.
+The support of another person, plus the time you save from online dating, means that each of you can really figure out what you want your life to look like.
 Sure, you’ll probably stop matching your bra and panty sets and you’ll start eating more bread, but you can become a more fulfilled person.

-Really, really good.
-Having sex with one person who is committed to having good sex with you, having years to figure each other out, means married sex, although the phrase lacks luster, can be incredible.
+Sex will get really good.
+Having sex with one person, having years to figure each other out, means married sex can be incredible.

 Your spouse will know you better than anyone.

-The thing I learned when my marriage ended was that all endings are sad.
+The next thing I learned when my marriage ended was that all endings are sad.

-Every person who tells you they are divorcing deserves your sympathy and condolences.
-Even when the marriage was bad, had been bad for years, there is a sadness in ending something that you hoped would last forever.
+Every person who tells you they are divorcing deserves your sympathy.
+Even when the marriage was bad, there is a sadness in ending something that you hoped would last forever.